-As Peter Schiff noted in his most recent podcast, people still think the US will win this trade war.
+As Peter Schiff pointed out in his most recent podcast, the official numbers significantly understate unemployment.

 Peter Schiff appeared on RT Boom Bust earlier this week to talk about the trade war “truce” between the US and China.